Verpous/mscripts/README.md

   - [Installation](#installation)
   - [Notes](#notes)

 This is a set of tools I wrote to answer questions I had about the movies I've watched.
-Using mscripts, you can quickly answer questions like 'where else have I seen this actor?', 'what's the director I've seen the most movies from?', 'what's the full list of writers who wrote a Star Wars film?', and many others.
+Using mscripts, you can quickly answer questions like "where else have I seen this actor?", "what's the director I've seen the most movies from?", "what's the full list of writers who wrote a Star Wars film?", and many others.

 All the tools are command line tools.
 To use their full power, you need to be comfortable with this.
 If you're not, there's only a single 3-letter command you need to remember in order to still make good use of them.